 |Good For...||Bad For...|

 Combined with the complete lack of US Bank branches on the East Coast, the expensive fee waiver will probably disqualify US Bank Easy Checking for anyone who has banking needs in those states.
 For those that do live close to a branch, US Bank has a full list of bank products other than deposit accounts.
-You can apply for personal and business loans, mortgages, credit cards and prepaid debit cards.
+You can apply for business and personal loans, mortgages, credit cards and prepaid debit cards.
 However, anyone who has another nearby banking option should compare US Bank's fees on these accounts closely before they commit to opening any account.

 US Bank Account Features